 Our tour guide leads us on a slow and gentle ride, teaching us the history and cultural significance of the temples and palaces we cycle past and stop at.

-The shopping tourists are ambling about and the ding of my bell is not enough to interrupt their haggling for wooden handicrafts, handbags, food and fruit.
+The shopping tourists are ambling about and the ding of my bell is not enough to interrupt their haggling for wooden handicrafts, handbags, food, and fruit.
 I have to shout a warning and disturb my own peace.

-I soon settle back into calm when we arrive at the gigantic reclining Buddha draped majestically in an orange cloth.
+I soon settle back into calm when we arrive at the gigantic reclining Buddha draped majestically in orange cloth.
 He looked so happy and content.
 We took a moment to burn incense sticks and honour his spirit.

 Except for one.

 It’s a highly spiritual place and even though the head is low to the ground, you still must observe the act of lowering yourself to pay your respects.

-Rice Barge Tour on the Chao Phraya River
+2. Rice Barge Tour on the Chao Phraya River

 You say Thai buffet, I say I’m in heaven.